hepplerj/Dissertation/ch2.dissertation.Heppler.md

 ---
-title: "\"Carved from a Forest of Fruit Trees\": Land Use, Suburbs, and the Environmental Limits of Growth Politics"
+title: '"Carved from a Forest of Fruit Trees": Land Use, Suburbs, and the Environmental Limits of Growth Politics'
 author:
     - name: Jason A. Heppler
       affiliation: University of Nebraska-Lincoln